Iran entry requirements for Bulgaria passport holders

 Frequently asked questions

-No, the visa on arrival is not extendable.
-If you need to stay longer than 30 days, you must apply for a regular visa from an Iranian embassy before travel.
+No, the e-visa is not extendable.
+If you need to stay longer, you'll have to leave Iran and re-apply, or apply for a different type of visa before you travel.

 Official sources